kelvinhado/android-mapbox/README.md

 Integrate MapBox SDK and show current user position

 ## Step 2
-Add a search bar to query addresses
+Add a search bar to query addresses.
+Used google autocompletion fragment.

 ## Step 3
-Search for addresses using the map gesture
+Search for addresses using the map gesture.
+Used Intent service for reversion geocoding because the operation may take some time.
+And Async are not deisgned for long processing.

 ## Step 4
 Decided to use sharedpreferences to store the 15 last known location.